DevExpress/testcafe/docs/articles/documentation/test-api/actions/resize-window.md

 * [Fitting the Window into a Particular Device](#fitting-the-window-into-a-particular-device)
 * [Maximizing the Window](#maximizing-the-window)

+> Important!
+Window resize actions are not supported when you run tests in [remote browsers](../../using-testcafe/common-concepts/browsers/browser-support.md#browsers-on-remote-devices).

 **Note**: these actions require .NET 4.0 or newer installed on Windows machines and an [ICCCM/EWMH-compliant window manager](https://en.wikipedia.org/wiki/Comparison_of_X_window_managers) on Linux.

 ## Setting the Window Size